AgencyPMG/SEO-Auto-Linker/readme.md

 **When I specify keywords, will they all get linked?**

 Sort of.
 If you keyword list is `lorem, ipsum`, the word `lorem` OR the word `ipsum` will be linked to the specified URL.
-If the content contains both `lorem` and `ipsum, they will only both be linked if you set the number of links per post to more than one for that keyword list.
+If the content contains both `lorem` and `ipsum`, they will only both be linked if you set the number of links per post to more than one for that keyword list.

 **Will this slow my site down?**